 Resource Summary Paralleling Existing Infrastructure Route Segment 231 parallels existing infrastructure ROW for 3.7 miles or 88% of its length; the equivalent does not parallel any.
 Route Segment 231 does not have any length that does not parallel division lines; the equivalent to Route Segment 231 includes a total of 1.8 miles that does not parallel existing infrastructure or division lines.
 Human Settlement Route Segment 231 has more residences than its equivalent within 75 to 250 feet (8 versus 1), 250 to 500 feet (4 versus 1), and 500 to 1,600 feet (19 versus 15).
+The Hilton Healthcare Center is within the route width of Route Segment 231.
+It serves as a nursing home and assisted living facility, as noted by a commenter.
 Natural Environment - Surface Waters and Wetlands Route Segment 231 crosses three watercourses and has 5 acres of NWI wetlands (<1 acre of which are forested wetlands).
 Route Segment 231's equivalent crosses two watercourses; it also includes 1 acre of NWI wetlands.

 Route Segment 232 departs the Purple Route three quarters through T122N, R29W, S32 and traverses east.
-It continues east at Balsam Road and follows the curve of the road until it rejoins the Purple Route (Map N.189).
+It continues east at Balsam Road and follows the curve of the road until it rejoins the Purple Route

+(Map N.189).
 This Route Segment was proposed to avoid impact on future center pivot irrigation system.
 Table 10-14 summarizes differences in potential impacts of Route Segment 232 compared against its equivalent.